-Through this commitment, the Government Office developed a framework for evidence-based policymaking,25 which has supported more collaborative policymaking (activity 2.1).
+Through this commitment, the Government Office developed a framework for evidence-based policymaking, which has supported more collaborative policymaking (activity 2.1).
 It also made progress on a software tool for data-driven decision-making, but, in its current form this is intended for internal use.

 The framework consists of several mutually reinforcing policy instruments: guidelines on experimental policymaking, a funding mechanism for collaborative, research-driven public sector innovation, and building public officials' skills through training and professional development.
 The guidelines include recommendations as well as relevant tools, resources, and case studies in a user-friendly format which facilitates their use.
-In addition, a €63 million public innovation fund, launched by the government, facilitated the launch of 19 innovative piloting and experimentation projects to design public policies and services, including the development of the automated data analysis tool, which is the second part of this OGP commitment.26 The incorporation of evidence-based policymaking and co-creation into public officials' competence models and practical trainings further stimulates changes in policymaking practices and culture.27 The IRM also notes that some milestones were not completed-integration into the government's policy impact assessment framework28 and a memorandum to the cabinet of ministers analyzing the required changes in legislative drafting processes to enable experimental policy making.29 The memorandum was deemed unnecessary based on expert analysis.30 institutions, and private companies as partners.31 The updated competence models include cocreation among the key expectations for top and middle managers.32 Experimental policymaking has also been included in broader civil service training programs.
-At the 2024 Experimentation Practicum, trainings for 35 public officials from 18 organizations centered around teamwork and engaged a number of non-governmental stakeholders as members of intersectoral teams.33 Teamwork-based formats encouraged collaboration with stakeholders within and outside the public sector.
+In addition, a €63 million public innovation fund, launched by the government, facilitated the launch of 19 innovative piloting and experimentation projects to design public policies and services, including the development of the automated data analysis tool, which is the second part of this OGP commitment.
+The incorporation of evidence-based policymaking and co-creation into public officials' competence models and practical trainings further stimulates changes in policymaking practices and culture.
+The IRM also notes that some milestones were not completed-integration into the government's policy impact assessment framework and a memorandum to the cabinet of ministers analyzing the required changes in legislative drafting processes to enable experimental policy making.
+The memorandum was deemed unnecessary based on expert analysis.

+In addition to promoting experimental policymaking, the piloting framework has encouraged collaboration between the public and non-governmental sectors.
+The projects supported by the funding mechanism were led by public sector organizations and often involved CSOs, research institutions, and private companies as partners.
+The updated competence models include cocreation among the key expectations for top and middle managers.
+Experimental policymaking has also been included in broader civil service training programs.
+At the 2024 Experimentation Practicum, trainings for 35 public officials from 18 organizations centered around teamwork and engaged a number of non-governmental stakeholders as members of intersectoral teams.
+Teamwork-based formats encouraged collaboration with stakeholders within and outside the public sector.
 In terms of sustainability, continued progress will be supported by robust integration of these efforts into the work of the government's public sector innovation team, which is the Government Office's permanent structural unit.